Brian Schneider (American football)

 Brian Schneider (born May 16, 1971) is an American professional football coach who is the assistant special teams coordinator for the Washington Commanders of the National Football League (NFL).
-He played college football as a linebacker at Colorado State and has been a special teams coordinator for several teams since the late 1990s.
+He played college football as a linebacker for the Colorado State Rams and has been a special teams coordinator for several teams since the late 1990s.

 Playing career

 After being a three sport athlete at Pomona High School, Schneider went on to be a linebacker from 1990 to 1993 at Colorado State.
 He was a three-year starter and earned first-team All-Conference honors as a senior and was an honorable mention All-American.

 Coaching career

 Colorado State

 Schneider began his career in coaching at his alma mater, working as a graduate assistant for three seasons.
 In 1997 he was given a promotion to become the team's special teams coordinator and tight ends coach, and he held both positions until after the 2002 season.